nhtlongcs/liveness-detection/README.md

 Provided scripts are in `scripts` folder.
 All scripts have the same interface which requires the following arguments:
 - `-c` or `--config`: path to the config file
 - `-o` or `--opt`: additional options to override the config file (e.g. `--opt extractor.name=efficientnet`) For example, checkout the provided config files in `configs` folder and training instructions in `train.ipynb` notebook.
+Same for evaluation and inference in `predict.ipynb` notebook.

 ## Contribution guide